Dressage is a transformational method of training the horse and rider.

 Six ways dressage benefits the naturally gaited horse.

 2. Balance: Through dressage exercises, naturally gaited horses achieve better balance.
 This reduces the likelihood of tripping when the horse carries its weight more evenly across all four legs.
-Improved balance leads to the creation of beautiful, smooth gaits that are a pleasure to ride and watch.
+Improved balance leads to the creation of beautiful, poised smooth gaits that are a pleasure to ride and watch.